nion-software/nionswift/docs/user_interface.rst

 The bar directly under the histogram displays the color range of the data and will change color to match the color map of the selected display.
 General values about the data (maximum value, mean, minimum value, etc.) are displayed under the histogram.
 If no display panel or data item is selected, the histogram panel will not display anything.

-To select a certain range of data, click and drag on the histogram.
+To select a range of data, click and drag between two points on the histogram.
 Doing this will zoom into the histogram on the selected range and the associated display panel will only display data values within that range.
-To reset the histogram range, double click on the histogram.
+To reset the range, double click on the histogram.

 If a graphic is selected, the histogram will show data within that graphic.
-Click outside of the graphic on a display panel to show the histogram for the whole data item.
+Click on a display panel outside the graphic to show the histogram for the full range of the data item.

 .. _Info Panel:

 Info
 ====
-The Info panel shows the position of the cursor over a displayed data item and gives the corresponding value for the data at that position.
+The Info panel shows the value of the data at the cursor's position.

 .. image:: graphics/info_panel.png
     :width: 321